 The course attracts many international students, particularly Canadians who, once they graduate, are well on the way to satisfying the Canadian NCA requirements.

 This GE LLB is a qualifying law degree recognised by the Solicitors’ Regulatory Authority and the Bar Standards Board as satisfying the academic stage of qualification for legal practice in the UK.

 To apply for this degree, you will need one of the following:

 For applicants that have studied for their degree in North America, we usually require a GPA of at least 3.0 on a 4.0 scale.

 The rules governing admission to practise law vary from country to country.
-Before applying, applicants wishing to take the GE LLB as a step towards becoming a lawyer outside England and Wales are strongly advised to check with the appropriate body in the country in which they wish to qualify/practise that these courses are accepted.
+Before applying, if you wish to take the GE LLB as a step towards becoming a lawyer outside England and Wales, we strongly advise you to check with the appropriate body in the country in which you wish to qualify/practise that these courses are accepted.

 Applicants whose first language is not English should hold the following qualifications: